 Well, going further there seems to have mixed factors that can play out for the rupee.

 On the positive side, inflows pertaining to SBI green bonds, and sale of Sovereign green bonds summing up to nearly Rs.
 24000 crores could prove an immediate respite for the rupee, and the pair would likely move towards 81.80-81.50 levels in the upcoming sessions.

 However, in the medium term, since RBI doesn’t seem tolerant of a stronger rupee and heavy buying from the importer’s side, the rupee is less likely to move past 80.50 levels.

 Plus, the squeezing interest rate differential between the US and India is further weighing on the FII flows thereby limiting the strength.

 Overall, the pair is likely to remain well intact between the range of 80.50 on the lower side and 83.20 on the higher side until March.

 Hence, the opportunity would be on both sides, so buying on dips and selling on uptick would work as an ideal strategy until then.

 –Amit Pabari is the Managing Director of CR Forex Advisors.
-Views expressed are the author’s own.
+The views expressed in this article is his personal views.